Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 124 hits with 19 doubles, three triples, 20 home runs and 72 walks.
+- Alex Bregman has 125 hits with 19 doubles, three triples, 20 home runs and 73 walks.
 He has driven in 82 runs with four stolen bases.

-- Bregman heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.
+- Bregman takes a five-game streak with at least one hit into this one.
+During his last five outings he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.

 Bregman Recent Games